Web of Trust elois, thomasbromehead web of trust đŸ‡«đŸ‡· 2018-06-18

 3. Trust me now, trust me forever? (sigValidity, msValidity)

-There would be two main drawbacks to a lifetime membership in the Ğ1’s Web of Trust: >First of all we need to take into account that some members will pass and those accounts should no longer produce the Universal Dividend. >Secondly it is of the utmost importance that ‘rogue’ accounts can be excluded from the web at some point.
+First of all we need to take into account that some members will pass and those accounts should no longer produce the Universal Dividend.
+Secondly it is of the utmost importance that ‘rogue’ accounts can be excluded from the web at some point.

 To achieve this, certifications have a limited lifetime and members need to seek renewal from their peers after sigValidity time.
 On the other hand, this time can’t be too short that members would spend more time seeking renewal than they would exchanging in the currency.
 Furthermore, a certification with too short a lifetime would foster careless certifying behaviours.
 The act of certifying must have a ‘perceived’ cost high-enough to make it feel like an important act.
 Lastly, we also wanted this lifetime to be easy enough to remember.
 Historically speaking, we first settled on the values of sigPeriod and sigStock, meant one could issue all of his/her certifications in 495 days, one year was therefore not long enough.
 We deemed three years to be too much and that’s how we agreed on two years in the end.